LogtalkDotOrg/logtalk3/adapters/NOTES.md

 ________________________________________________________________________

 Notes on supported backend Prolog compilers
-Last updated on December 8, 2023
+Last updated on February 21, 2024

 This file is part of Logtalk <https://logtalk.org/>
-SPDX-FileCopyrightText: 1998-2023 Paulo Moura <pmoura@logtalk.org>
+SPDX-FileCopyrightText: 1998-2024 Paulo Moura <pmoura@logtalk.org>
 SPDX-License-Identifier: Apache-2.0

 Licensed under the Apache License, Version 2.0 (the "License");